-GLOBAL STANDARDS POLICY
+NEUBERGER BERMAN GLOBAL STANDARDS POLICY

-The Manager and/or the Sub-Investment Manager will act in accordance with the Global Standards Policy in determining what investments to make across all Article 8 Portfolios and Article 9 Portfolios.
-Under the Global Standards Policy, the Company will comply with the UNGC Principles, the OECD Guidelines, UNGPs and the ILO Standards (collectively the "Principles and Guidelines") in respect of all Article 8 Portfolios and Article 9 Portfolios.
-In accordance with the Global Standards Policy, the Manager and/or the Sub-Investment Manager are committed to prohibiting Article 8 Portfolios and Article 9 Portfolios from (i) initiating new investment positions; and (ii) retaining existing investment positions, in securities issued by issuers whose activities breach any of the Principles and Guidelines.
-A copy of the Global Standards Policy is available at www.nb.com/Neuberger_Berman_Global_Standards_Policy_EMEA
+The Manager and/or the Sub-Investment Manager will act in accordance with the Neuberger Berman Global Standards Policy in determining what investments to make across all Article 8 Portfolios and Article 9 Portfolios.
+The Neuberger Berman Global Standards Policy seeks to identify companies that comply with the UNGC Principles, the OECD Guidelines, UNGPs and the ILO Standards (collectively the "Principles and Guidelines") in respect of all Article 8 Portfolios and Article 9 Portfolios.
+In accordance with the Neuberger Berman Global Standards Policy, the Manager and/or the Sub-Investment Manager are committed to prohibiting Article 8 Portfolios and Article 9 Portfolios from (i)

+initiating new investment positions; and (ii) retaining existing investment positions, in securities issued by corporate issuers whose activities have been identified as breaching any of the Principles and Guidelines.
+A copy of the Neuberger Berman Global Standards Policy is available at www.nb.com/Neuberger Berman Global Standards Policy EMEA

-NET-ZERO ASSET MANAGERS INITIATIVE
+NET ZERO ASSET MANAGERS INITIATIVE

-Neuberger Berman Group LLC and its affiliates/subsidiaries are part of the Net-Zero Asset Managers Initiative, which has the goal of achieving net-zero emissions in line with the Paris Agreement.
+Neuberger Berman Group LLC and its affiliates/subsidiaries are part of the Net Zero Asset Managers Initiative, which has the goal of achieving net-zero emissions in line with the Paris Agreement.
 Neuberger Berman Group LLC and its affiliates/subsidiaries will initially partner with select clients that share an ambition to achieve net-zero emissions by 2050 or sooner.
 As part of this commitment, certain portfolio managers within Neuberger Berman Group LLC and its affiliates/subsidiaries have affirmed their intent, consistent with their stated objectives and strategies and pursuant to their own targets, to invest with the goal of attaining net-zero alignment.
 Where the Portfolio aims to align with a net-zero goal, this will be indicated in the relevant Supplement.